-The Historical Park organises an exhibition-competition of historical painting on the theme "the Cyrillic script".
+The Historical Park organises an exhibition-competition of historical painting on the theme "the Cyrillic alphabet".
 This competition allows all Bulgarian and foreign artists to participate by presenting their works dealing with this subject.
 The historical period that will relate to this theme, extends from the date of creation of this alphabet until the end of the 15th century.
 The will of the organizers is to present the theme of the creation and development of the Cyrillic alphabet around the world.
 Financial rewards will be awarded to the winners:

 First place: 10,000 levas